 Why should cleaning be a sector where workers just survive?
 Why not a cleaning business whose workers thrive?

-The parish’s Social Responsibility Liaison Miriam Goodacre took on the project, secured a grant from the Corporation of London for a feasibility study and won a Dragon’s Den competition organised by the Church Mission Society (CMS) which gave her access to training and support in developing the business idea.
+The parish’s Social Responsibility Liaison Miriam Goodacre took on the project, secured a grant from the Corporation of London for a feasibility study and in 2014 won a Dragon’s Den competition organised by the Church Mission Society (CMS) which gave her access to training and support in developing the business idea.
 In fact, CMS were so interested in the idea they are now an investor.